Handling Problematic Tenants with Ease

 - Interview: Meet the tenants in person to gauge their character and reliability.

-Remember, a good tenant screening process can save you a lot of trouble down the line.
+Remember, a good tenant screening process can save you a lot of trouble down the line and reduce the chances of problematic tenants.

 Establishing Clear Communication and Policies